tilaksoni/tilaksoni/README.md

 - 👋 Hi, I’m Rinku SONI.
 Currently working for CRIS as Junior Software Engineer.
 I've been working in Human Resource Managment Project for Indian Railways.
-IRHRMS is one of the biggest HR project in the world as it serves more than 1.3 million serving/active perssonel and ~ 2 million retired employee.
+IRHRMS is one of the biggest HR project in the world as it serves more than 1.3 million serving/active personel and ~ 2 million retired employee.
 - 👀 I’m interested in lots of things BTW.
 Coding/Development is one of the Part of it
 - 🌱 I’m currently learning Microservices and DS.
 - 💞️ I’m looking for SWITCH and relocate to some other country.